Updated: August 2025

 Almost all of the original A-frames on the Breadsall Greenway were removed during 2024 by Derbyshire County Council Countryside Service with support from Sustrans.
 However, the Paddock location falls within the City Council boundary and, hence, wasn’t included in the removal plans.

 Subsequently, DCG have been pressing Derby City Council to remove this one remaining barrier location on the NCN within Derby.
-Councillor Carmel Swan has been very responsive and has asked the relevant Council officers to investigate further.
+Councillor Carmel Swan has been responsive and has asked the relevant Council officers to investigate further.

 Readers can assist in making progress by encouraging their elected representatives to address this restriction to wider use of the greenway.